inesAbdelhak/SOUPDiscover/ServerAndAngular/certificates/readme.md

-Copy in this directory, certificates tu use to compile andd execute the server.
+﻿Copy in this directory, certificates tu use to compile andd execute the server.